Shikaga/PitchBlackAnalysis/index.md

 He clearly cares a lot for his kids, but trusts in his God as they slowly and mercilessly get killed one by one.
 Perhaps he sees himself as a Job figure, seeking meaning in his punishment.
 Perhaps not.

 But it is also this religious aspect that adds a good deal of depth to the film.
-The Imam finds himself in the company of atheists, who gently discount his faith (???, Is this true?).
+The Imam finds himself in the company of atheists, who gently discount his faith.

 But discussions of God with Riddick are some of the more interesting parts of the films.
 Indeed, Riddick claims to believe in some kind of God figure, laying much of his own troubles at his feet.
 Whether this is a true belief or merely social construct that Riddick uses to explain the bad things that happen in this world, is known only to him however.